kubeshop/testkube-docs/docs/articles/resource-groups.md

 with a specific Role, resulting in those members having corresponding permissions for the resources in that Resource Group.

-The following types of Testkube Resources can currently be added to a Resource Group
+The following types of Testkube Resources can currently be added to a Resource Group:

 - Workflows - from the "Resource Group" Tab under [Workflow Settings](/articles/testkube-dashboard-workflow-details#workflow-settings-tabs)
 - Workflow Templates - from the "Resource Group" Tab under [Workflow Template Settings](/articles/testkube-dashboard-workflows-templates#workflow-template-settings)